gradle/develocity-actions/README.md

 - `ON_DEMAND`: capture will be attempted if `CAPTURE_BUILD_SCAN=true` in the environment

 The _capture_ can be _enabled_/_disabled_ separately:
-- `build-scan-capture-unpublished-enabled`: to disable unpublished Build Scan® capture
+- `capture-unpublished-build-scans`: to disable unpublished Build Scan® capture
-- `build-scan-capture-link-enabled`: to disable Build Scan® link capture
+- `capture-build-scan-links`: to disable Build Scan® link capture

 The process is handled by a [Maven extension](https://maven.apache.org/guides/mini/guide-using-extensions.html) `maven-build-scan-capture-extension.jar` which is running during each Maven invocation.
 The extension is automatically registered by configuring the environment `MAVEN_OPTS=-Dmaven.ext.classpath=<PATH_TO_EXTENSION>`.